 If you’re coming from the United States, you will probably fly into one of the city’s two main airports: Charles de Gaulle (CDG) or Orly (ORY).
 Although it’s considered an official Paris airport, I definitely recommend against flying to Beauvais Tillé (BVA) airport, because it’s quite far from Paris, and not worth the headache.

 I recommend Air France business class for the long-haul flight.
 Affordable all-business class flights take off from Newark, NJ thanks to a small airline called La Compagnie.
-Low-cost airlines you should consider for your budget flight to Paris are: XL Airways and Norwegian Air.

 - Cheapest: RER Metro or Public Bus